 Wind can have a significant effect on pedestrians’ comfort and safety.
 This is the reason why it is important to assess the comfort in the urban areas before developing any building, to ensure good living conditions and safe streets.
 A high-quality simulation tool—such as the SimScale cloud-based platform—is extremely valuable to assess the wind comfort by all engineers working in wind engineering and pedestrian wind comfort applications.

 If you are interested in performing your own pedestrian wind comfort analysis, I strongly recommend you to try SimScale for CFD.
 A 14-day free trial is available and no payment data is required.

-Also, this free webinar recording can help you learn how to use cloud-based CFD to predict wind loads on buildings.
+In addition, this free webinar recording can help you learn how to use cloud-based CFD to predict wind loads on buildings.